itpartnersillinois/ylf/engage.md

 Advertise your business or organization and support schools, children and their families.
 Organizations, small business, clubs, and community friends are invited to host an engaging activity table during the Community Day Celebration, on Saturday, March 30, 2019.

-To join us in hosting a literacy-related Activity Table, follow the link above. *Spaces are limited, first-come, first-served.
+To join us in hosting a literacy-related Activity Table, [click here](https://forms.illinois.edu/sec/1081886971). *Spaces are limited, first-come, first-served.

-**All Spaces are taken for the 2019 Youth Literature Festival.**

-Please, [contact us](https://education.illinois.edu/smallurban/staff-directory) to place your name to our waiting list!

 ## Drive an Author to School

-You can volunteer by driving an author during the school visits on March 28 and/or March 29, 2019 from 8 a.m.– 3:30 p.m.
+You can volunteer by driving an author during the school visits.
 Interested?
-Click on the link below and let us know your preferences.
+[Click Here](https://forms.illinois.edu/sec/1081886971).

 Please, [contact us](https://education.illinois.edu/smallurban/staff-directory) to place your name to our waiting list!